 Size of the Area:

-The larger the area that requires removal of asbestos floor tiles, the higher the overall cost.
-Contractors may provide quotes based on square footage or the number of tiles to be removed.
+The larger the area covered by asbestos floor tiles, the higher the removal cost.
+Contractors base their quotes on the total square footage or the number of tiles they need to remove.

 Condition of the Tiles: